Skip to main content

 • You owe money to Creative Australia

-We will consider applications according to the assessment criteria and will seek recommendations by industry advisors as needed.
-Successful applicants will be notified of the outcome of their application by mid February 2024.
+Industry advisors and Creative Australia staff will consider applications according to the assessment criteria.
+Successful applicants will be notified of the outcome of their application by mid-October 2025.

 Applicants must address the following assessment criteria: